HFConsultant/elearn-server/README.md

 # elearn
-A platform for learning and teaching
+The auth and security layer behind elearn - A platform for learning and teaching